 How to read a radar map for bird migration?

 When looking at a radar map, look first for the obvious storms.
-These are usually oddly shaped and moving from west to east.
+These are usually oddly shaped and move from west to east.
 Next, look for the "biological blooms" or round radar blobs appearing across the map.
 These blobs usually only begin to appear after sunset at their respective location.
 There have been instances of meteorologists blowing these blooms off as anomalies, raising the ire of birdwatchers!
-It even lead to an embarrassing moment for a meteorologist unaware of the extensive studies into bird migration radar.
-(That poor person had to issue several apologies and retractions.)
+It even leads to an embarrassing moment for a meteorologist unaware of the extensive studies into bird migration radar.
+(That poor person had to issue several apologies and retractions.
+True story.)

-Here's what each circle on the image above means:
+Here is what each highlighted area on the radar image above means: